Maria Theresa of Spain: Resignation and Regency

 In 1673, a suspicious letter from a lady-in-waiting of the Queen was sent to the Regent of Spain, Maria Anna of Austria, while the two countries were at war.
 Louis XIV, furious, decided to send away the entire Spanish retinue of the Queen.
 The latter was the first to be stunned and assured that she had not known about the letter.
 The King, knowing the character of his wife and her attachment to the interests of her adopted country, believed her.

 But Maria Theresa stood up to Louis XIV and asked to keep one of her Spanish ladies, Felipa Abarca; she was her illegitimate half-sister, daughter of Philip IV, born from one of his several affairs and who was married to a Frenchman.
 Thanks to the unexpected support of Madame de Montespan, this lady was able to stay.

 In 1674, to the great astonishment of the court, Louise de La Vallière, her husband's first favourite, converted and repented, publicly asked for Maria Theresa's forgiveness before retiring to the Carmelite convent in the Faubourg Saint-Jacques.
-The Queen, with a truly Christian Mercy, granted her forgiveness.
+The Queen granted her forgiveness.
 She would often visit Sister Louise de la Miséricorde thereafter.

 Maria Theresa's jealousy of her husband's favourites gradually gave way to resignation and she ended up withdrawing into herself.
 She bore her fate with dignity and made no further scenes for her husband, who continued to do her all the honours due to his position and ensured that Madame de Montespan did not disrespect him.
 The Queen then took refuge in religion and increasingly went to the Carmelite convent of Sainte-Thérèse, rue du Bouloi, which she had founded in 1664.